 Screenshot of Surfshark's settings showing how to activate its security featuresMost of its features can be turned on with one click, without any complex configuration needed

-Surfshark performed really well during speed tests, losing only 8% with local connections.
-There was some lag on some distant US servers, but most offered decent speeds.
+Surfshark performed really well during speed tests, losing only 8% on nearby connections.
+With such a drop, it's easy to maintain shorter download times and access popular streaming services in HD from anywhere.
+There was some lag on some distant servers, but most offered decent speeds.
 Plus, the app has a built-in speed test tool, making it easy to find which servers are the fastest.

 The only thing is that Surfshark is based in the Netherlands, which is a member of the 9 Eyes Alliance.
 Still, it has a proven no-logs policy, which guarantees it doesn’t collect or store private data.